Do You Need a Root Canal? Symptoms of an Infected Tooth

 - Fever

 Not everyone experiences all these symptoms.
 In particular, pain and sensitivity are highly variable.
 You might have a serious infection but feel little in the way of pain.
-If infection symptoms are spreading from your teeth to your sinuses, you should seek urgent care — this can lead to a life-threatening situation.
+Our New Hanover County dental practice regularly treats patients who delayed care because symptoms seemed minor.
+If infection symptoms are spreading from your teeth to your sinuses, you should seek urgent care—this can lead to a life-threatening situation.

 What Is Root Canal Therapy?